seveibar/qspg/README.md

 Manage your schema, connection & migration with simple SQL scripts.

+## Usage

 1. `npm install qspg`
 2. Put SQL scripts into directory (e.g. `migrations`)
-3. Run `qspg update ./migrations`.
+3. Run `npm run qspg update ./migrations`.
 Your database is updated!

 The scripts are run in alphanumeric order.
 Scripts are never run more than once (even if you rerun `qspg update`).